Disclosure: Some of the links on this page may be affiliate links

 If you want something in a more exciting color at a similarly low price point, you'll like this white faux marble one from Walmart.com.

 If your child is toward the older end of elementary school or above, I'd recommend that the width be at least 20 inches, otherwise it'll be too narrow for comfort.
-All the ones I showed you above are larger than 20 inches.
+The ones I showed you above are larger than 20 inches.

-There are some ones that are cheaper but they are quite a lot smaller than the 20 inches, which I wouldn't recommend unless your child is quite young.
-At the time of writing, the Target and Walmart ones I showed you above were cheaper than the Amazon one.
-I've only tried out the Amazon one though.
+There are some ones that are cheaper than what I showed, but they are quite a lot smaller than the 20 inches, which I wouldn't recommend unless your child is quite young.